 What about Health and Safety?
-Each employer accepting a student must have appropriate Employer Liability Insurance and be designated a safe place of work by Connect South West staff.
+Each employer accepting a student must have appropriate Employer Liability Insurance and have completed a Risk Assessment for young people.
 In the past, we have had students who have been unable to attend placements they have arranged due to insufficient or non-existent employer insurance.
 Suitable health and safety clothing may be supplied by the employer, however you will be informed if you need to supply anything for your child (e. g. safety boots).
 Each student should receive an induction as a new employee and be informed about health and safety issues.
 Students are required to comply with the safety regulations of the firm/organisation that they are working in and to wear clothing and footwear that is considered to be appropriate for the placement.

-For this reason, it is important that any medical conditions/special education needs are notified to the employer via the Health Declaration Form.
+For this reason, it is important that any medical conditions/special education needs are notified to the employer via the Unifrog Forms.